edamla/mediterraneanagency/_books/2021-09-01-masks-and-faces-in-ottoman-history.md

 among my books.
 “What can an elephant do if we don’t know who built the roof over our heads and how?”
-Mustafa Armağan invites his readers to a breath- less adventure in the labyrinths of history in his book “Masks and Faces in Ottoman History”, which is sure to cause controversy.
+Mustafa Armağan invites his readers to a breathless adventure in the labyrinths of history in his book “Masks and Faces in Ottoman History”, which is sure to cause controversy.
 It sheds light on centuries-old debates such as Baltacı-Katerina